Home Decor: DIY Tips to Bring Your House to Life

 Get the help of a pro for decluttering your house

 You accumulate a lot of stuff the longer you live in your house.
 You might not see that it is cluttered, which is why you need a fresh pair of eyes to see your house.
-You can think of hiring a professional organizer that can help you tackle messy parts of your house such as your closets and bookshelves.
+You can think of hiring a professional organiser to help you tackle the messier parts of your house, such as your closets and bookshelves.
 These parts usually pack more than twice the amount of stuff that they should have and can look quite messy and cluttered.
-Remove more than 50% of what is on your shelf and put up vertical and horizontal stacks of books that are decorated with bowls or vases around them.
+Remove more than 50% of what is on your shelf, and put up vertical and horizontal stacks of books, decorated with bowls or vases around them.

 Raise the ceiling by using visual tricks

 If you have low ceilings in your house, you can paint them white.
 This will make your room look less claustrophobic.
 These visual tricks can go a long way in making your room feel more spacious.
-Another trick is to hang your curtains higher than the windows so that you can trick your eyes into thinking that the room is taller than it actually is.
+Another trick is to hang your curtains higher than the windows so your eyes are tricked into thinking the room is taller than it actually is.
 You can even try custom drapes that can cover the entire wall and make your rooms look fancy.

 Hang mirrors for more light